Signal

 Recurring claims

-- The attacker has begun laundering stolen funds across chains using privacy rails to obfuscate the trail.
+• The KelpDAO attacker began laundering stolen funds across chains using privacy rails shortly after the Arbitrum freeze.

 How sources frame it